 A current search of the sketch of the land should be obtained where detail of position, dimensions or area of the lot is required.
-A position of the duplicate certificate of title.
-A hy entries preceded by an asteristic may not appear on the current edition of the duplicate certificate of title. :guimeW

-DESCRIBED ABOVE EXCEPT THAT PORTION SHOWN IN THE SKETCH OF THE SUPERSEDED PAPER THE LAND THE SUBJECT OF THIS CERTIFICATE OF TITLE EXCLUDES ALL PORTIONS OF THE LOT
+A Any entries preceded by an asternak may not appear on the current edition of the duplicate certificate of title.

-(SECOND SCHEDULE)
+VERSION OF THIS TITLE.
+DESCRIBED VBOVE EXCEPT THAT PORTION SHOWN IN THE SKETCH OF THE SUPERSEDED PAPER THE LAND THE SUBJECT OF THIS CERTIFICATE OF TITLE EXCLUDES ALL PORTIONS OF THE LOT

-FIMITATIONS, INTERESTS, ENCUMBRANCES AND NOTIFICATIONS:
+(SECOND SCHEDNIE) LIMITATIONS, INTERESTS, ENCUMBRANCES AND NOTIFICATIONS: